Waleedmz10/Waleedmz10.github.io/_posts/2026-04-16-Root-on-Wheels-Hacking-a-Connected-Dashcam.md

 ## What's next?

-As an embedded security researcher, I prefer to approach from the hardware layer and moving upward to the application layer.
+As an embedded security researcher, I prefer to start at the hardware layer and work upward toward the application layer.
 Beginning with physical interfaces, exposed debug ports, and chipset identification, before progressing to firmware extraction and analysis, network, and mobile application.

-Usually I buy two identical devices, so I can go full destricative on the first one if needed.
+Usually I buy two identical devices so I can go fully destructive on the first one if needed.

-first glance from the outside we see
+At first glance from the outside, we see:

 > **TF card is a SD card that we will be using later.**